blissito/react-hook-multipart/README.md

   onUploadComplete({ percentage }) {
     setProgress(percentage); // your own state ✅
   },
-  handler: "/api/experiment", // your own resource route ㊮
+  handler: "/api/upload", // your own resource route ㊮
-});
+  signal: new AbortController(), // @todo about to implement... 👷🏼‍♂️ });

 const handleUpload = async (event) => {